bru32/MetSelect-SNAG-List/SNAG_16.md

 **Side Note for your information:** Some units will be able to run at lower dT values, but we keep the capacities at a fixed value to meet the catalogues criteria

-###Note by Bruce Wernick 13 March 2019.
-This item needs a bit more thought.